The One That Got Away (Modern Family): Reviews

 "The One That Got Away" received mostly positive reviews from critics.

 HitFix reviewer Alan Sepinwall gave the episode a positive review, complimenting the episode for having an overlapping theme and plot, unlike previous episodes.
 He also complimented the writers for featuring "versions of the characters I feel the most affection for" and for using a plot for Cameron that "didn't revolve around him being a whiny, overly-sensitive diva".

 Donna Bowman of The A.V.
-Club compared the episode to "Airport 2010" and "Hawaii" and praised the episode's use of Ed O'Neill and for his characters non "explosive" reactions to his family planning a birthday party for him.
+Club compared the episode to "Airport 2010" and "Hawaii" and praised the episode's use of Ed O'Neill and for his character's non-"explosive" reactions to his family planning a birthday party for him.
 She ultimately gave the episode a B+.

-Despite the positive reviews, many critics suggested that the previous episode, "See You Next Fall", would've worked better as the season finale.
+Despite the positive reviews, many critics suggested that the previous episode, "See You Next Fall", would have worked better as the season finale.